Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

 ----------------------

-    The enumerate module takes your RDKit molecule objects and generates random representations of the compounds in either 1D, 2D, and coming soon (3D).
+    The enumerate module takes your RDKit molecule objects and generates random representations of the compounds in either 1D, 2D, and coming soon 3D.

-    Enumeration does not take into account tautomers, salts, and other configurations just yet but it's on its way!
+    Enumeration does not take into account tautomers, salts, or other configurations just yet but it's on the Roadmap.

     You instantiate a ``Cocktail`` object by parsing in a list of smiles and then "enumerate" the compounds.
-    If the enumerate fails to work then ``MoleculeError`` will be raised instead and please contact the Lead Developer.
+    If the enumerate fails to work then ``MoleculeError`` will be raised instead.
+In this case, please contact the lead developer.

     >>> from cocktail_shaker import Cocktail
     >>> cocktail = Cocktail(['c1cc(CCCO)ccc1'])